P-Bhakat/Quarterly_GDP_Estimates/README.md

 # Quarterly_GDP_Estimates

-In this project I have analysed the dataset consisting the GDP values in various sectors anemely
+In this project I have analysed the dataset consisting the GDP values in various sectors namely

 - Agriculture, Forestry and Fishing
 - Construction
 - Electricity, Gas, Water Supply & Other Utility